Exporting

 Export Settings

-- Scale — 0.5×, 0.75×, 1×, 1.5×, 2×, 3×, or 4×
+- Scale — 0.5×, 0.75×, 1×, 1.5×, 2×, 3×, or 4× (hidden for SVG — vectors are resolution-independent)

 You can add multiple export settings to export the same node at different scales or formats in one go.
 A live preview with a checkerboard background shows what will be exported.